maetl/broadsheet/README.md

 Then compile the assets into the master CSS file using Sass.
 You’ll probably want to use the <code>-t</code> flag to compress whitespace and remove other general cruft:

-<pre>sass -t compressed assets/css/broadsheet.scss assets/broadsheet.css</pre>
+<pre>$ sass -t compressed assets/css/broadsheet.scss assets/broadsheet.css</pre>

+Compressing the Javascript assets is similar.
+Currently the only library used is JQuery Masonry, which rejigs the floating layout to avoid the columns bunching awkwardly:

+<pre>$ packr assets/js/jquery.masonry.js assets/js/broadsheet.layout.js > assets/broadsheet.js</pre>

 Kapow!
 You now have your very own personalized newspaper.
 Enjoy.